Asabeneh/30-Days-Of-JavaScript/12_Day_Regular_expressions/12_day_regular_expressions.md

 ### RegExpp Object Methods

-Let see some of RegExp methods
+Let's see some of RegExp methods.

 #### Testing for  a match